-I , confirm that:
+I, \\\\\, confirm that:

 - I was provided with a copy of the BCC Handbook upon my appointment to a Palo Alto Board, Commission, and Committee. - I have read the entire Handbook, including any updates as of the signing of this document, reviewing each section including: - Requirements to be a member of a Board, Commission, and Committee - Ethics Training (AB1234) - Legal (Brown Act, Conflict of Interest, Political Reform Act) - Role and Responsibilities - Code of Conduct - I agree to follow the guidelines and regulations provided in this Handbook, as required by the California Government Codes (including the Brown Act), Fair Political Practices Commission (FPPC) regulations, and the Municipal Code, as well as any other required policies/statutes.
 In the event there is a conflict between state or federal law and this Handbook, state or federal law shall govern.
-In the event there is a conflict between this Handbook and any procedure adopted by a BCC, this Handbook shall govern. - I understand that the BCC Handbook is intended as a tool to provide guidance on process and procedures as well as to draw my attention to the primary rules of serving on a BCC under the guidance of the City Council. - No legal advice is intended through this Handbook. - It is my responsibility to re-visit this Handbook through my term to review protocol and regulations, and for guidance.
+In the event there is a conflict between this Handbook and any procedure adopted by a BCC, this Handbook shall govern. - I understand that the BCC Handbook is intended as a tool to provide guidance on process and procedures as well as to draw my attention to the primary rules of serving on a BCC under the guidance of the City Council. - No legal advice is intended through this Handbook. - It is my responsibility to re-visit this Handbook through my term to review protocol and regulations, and for guidance. - I am invited to consult with the Staff Liaison, City Clerk, and City Attorney any time I have questions or concerns relating to these guidelines and my service.